-There are a few different reasons your engine might make a knocking, ticking or pinging noise.
+There are a few different reasons your engine might make a knocking, ticking or pinging sound.
 Let’s break each down and talk about what might be happening.

 One driver’s knock is another driver’s tick.
 Or ping.
-Still others compare the noise their engine makes to marbles rolling around inside a coffee can.
+Still others compare the engine knocking sound they hear to marbles rolling around inside a coffee can.

 Say the clock has struck 5:00 and you make a bee-line to your truck and take off for home.
-When you mash the accelerator out of the parking lot, that’s when you hear your engine knock.
+When you mash the accelerator out of the parking lot, that’s when you hear an engine knocking sound.
 Or ping.
 When you let off the gas, it goes away.

 This is likely due to either pre-ignition or detonation.
 They’re effectively the same phenomenon, but they occur at different times.